jakobzhao/geog571/lectures/lec16/readme.md

 Add a series of web elements, including
 - favicon,
 - text font,
-- control object,
 - social media component, and
 - an about page.

-In this lecture, we will continue to work on the story map, but enrich the map with a lot of web features.
+In this lecture, we will continue to work on web features.
 Most of the features we will discuss today are based on Bootstrap.

 ## 1. Add a favicon